swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 Notes on Consent "Absent ( documented refusal)":
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-..
-NEEED TO CHECK WHERE TO PUT THE THINGS BELOW

 * As date enter the date on the letter or of the oral refusal.
 * In the comment field enter the attempts to obtain informed consent and/or how was the refusal communicated.